A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Safari RSVP

-Safari RSVP by William D Holmes (1960) is an account of big game hunting safari in East Africa including almost all types of big game.
+Safari RSVP by William D Holmes (1960) is an account of a Kenyan professional hunter who started out with Ker & Downey.
 Holmes achieved prominence hunting world-wide.
 His rich experience covers adventures with the African Big Five.

 A Square In The Arctic Circle: An Alaskan Hunt